-What is Silva doing so horribly wrong, though?
-We break down the issues which have left Everton in this position.
+What is he doing so horribly wrong, though?
+We’ve broken down the issues which have left Everton in this position.

 There’s no doubt in my mind that Silva picks his favourites.
-Gylfi Sigurdsson has scored one league goal and registered one assist so far this term, whilst Alex Iwobi – Everton’s best player – sits on the bench.
+Gylfi Sigurðsson has scored one league goal and registered one assist so far this term, whilst Alex Iwobi – Everton’s most creative player – sits on the bench.

 This lack of urgency and tempo in the spine of the team is genuinely scary, but the worst is yet to come.